-Infectious disease emergencies have disastrous impacts on families, societies, systems, and economies.
-As an example, the impact of the 2014-2015 Ebola epidemic in West Africa stretched well beyond the estimated 11,310 deaths and the 28,616 known infections.
-Many health workers were lost, and health systems were unable to cope—severely restricting access to routine and life-saving health services.
+Large-scale infectious disease emergencies have disastrous impacts on families, societies, systems, and economies.
+For example, the impact of the 2014-2015 Ebola epidemic in West Africa stretched well beyond the estimated 11,310 deaths and the 28,616 known infections.
+Many health workers were lost and health systems were unable to cope—severely restricting access to routine and life-saving health services.
 Millions of children lost months of schooling—many never returned—and thousands of children lost parents, siblings, and family members.
 Disruptions to markets and livelihoods also had dire consequences for the poorest communities.
-Major outbreaks in recent years, including coronavirus, influenza, Zika, plague, diphtheria, and yellow fever, have continued to demonstrate that governments, donors, and aid agencies are severely challenged in their response capacity and coordination, highlighting gaps in the global humanitarian community’s ability to respond to major infectious disease outbreaks.